Zimbabwe's Mugabe rejects West's criticism of his re-election

 The constitution says the courts must rule on the case within 14 days.
 Mugabe will be sworn in only after the courts give the all-clear to any legal challenges, this being the most likely expected outcome given ZANU-PF’s dominance of the judiciary and the institutions of state in Zimbabwe.

-He traveled to Singapore in June for another check up just weeks before the July 31 elections.
+He travelled to Singapore in June for another check up just weeks before the July 31 elections.
+(Reporting by MacDonald Dzirutwe; Editing by Pascal Fletcher and Michael Roddy)